jqhoogland/rationalia-starter/EA/Topics/Neurotechnology.md

 **Neurotechnology** is any tool that directly, exogenously observes or manipulates the state of biological nervous systems, especially the human brain.

-Familiar examples include electrode-based [[Brain-computer interfaces|brain-computer interfaces]] (BCIs), antidepressant drugs, or magnetic resonance imaging (MRI).
+Familiar examples include electrode-based [[1 Projects/Rationalia/EA/Topics/Brain-computer interfaces|brain-computer interfaces]] (BCIs), antidepressant drugs, or magnetic resonance imaging (MRI).